What Do I Need to Host a WordPress Blog?

 WordPress is very lightweight and easy to install.
-It’s harder to find a host that doesn’t support WordPress than one that does.
+If you want to start a blog, it’s harder to find a host that doesn’t support WordPress than one that does.

 But while the requirements of WordPress are simple, some extra features are ‘nice to have’ and will improve your WordPress hosting experience as your knowledge deepens.